hourofci/hourofci-system/README.md

 ## 4. Installing Packages for All Users

-The following packages are installed using conda:
+The following packages are installed using **conda**:
 * [RISE](https://rise.readthedocs.io/en/maint-5.6/installation.html): turns jupyter notebooks into a live presentation.
 * [pillow](https://pillow.readthedocs.io/en/stable/): adds image processing capabilities.
 * [geopandas](https://geopandas.org/): extends pandas to allow spatial data types and operations.
 * [shapely](https://shapely.readthedocs.io/en/stable/project.html): can be used for manipulation and analysis of geometric objects.
 * [ipyleaflet](https://ipyleaflet.readthedocs.io/en/latest/): creates interactive maps or layers in the Jupyter Notebook.
 * [osmnx](https://osmnx.readthedocs.io/en/stable/index.html): lets you download spatial geometries and model, project, visualize, and analyze real-world street networks from OpenStreetMap’s APIs.
-* GDAL: includes two libraries – GDAL for manipulating geospatial raster data and OGR for manipulating geospatial vector data.
+* [GDAL](): includes two libraries – GDAL for manipulating geospatial raster data and OGR for manipulating geospatial vector data.
 * [mapclassify](https://pysal.org/mapclassify/): can be used for Choropleth map classification.
 * [mplleaflet](https://github.com/jwass/mplleaflet): converts a matplotlib plot into a Leaflet web map.
 It can also embed the Leaflet map in an Jupyter notebook.
 * [rasterio](https://rasterio.readthedocs.io/en/latest/): reads and writes GeoTIFF and other formats for raster datasets.